jarvisar/interpreter/README.md

 ### Known Issues & Limitations

 The x86-64 assembly code generator is limited to integers and will round all calculations to the nearest whole number.
 However, the included interpreter is capable of handling decimals.

-## Reflection

-Working on this project has been an excellent learning opportunity, allowing me to improve my programming skills and gain a deeper understanding of various concepts in computer science.
-Creating the lexer and parser helped me better understand how programming languages are parsed and executed, and allowed me to gain a better understanding of how syntax affects the overall structure of a program.
-Creating the code generator allowed me to learn more about assembly language and understand how it interacts with hardware.
-This project also allowed me to gain experience working with compiler construction and abstract data structures such as syntax trees, and I hope to apply these skills to build more complex software in the future.
-Overall, this project has been a great way to improve my skills and deepen my understanding of fundemental computer science concepts.